willf/alfred-scripts/README.md

 <img width="839" alt="Workflow" src="https://user-images.githubusercontent.com/37049/138725865-26e7b952-7b64-45c1-a849-ac84d7326223.png">

 I find myself often needing to debug the Alfred script, so it's useful to learn [how to use the debugger](https://www.alfredapp.com/help/workflows/advanced/debugger/).

+Note: many thanks to [@deanishe](https://github.com/deanishe) for improvements to what I'm doing.
+Any foolishness remaining I claim for my own.
+See also his [https://github.com/deanishe/alfred-workflow](alfred-workflow) package.